DylanElens/obsidian/Intervention Methodology/exam prep/exam notes.md

 An aspect of **messy problems** is the interconnectedness between different aspects of the sistuation, its systemicity, that makes messy problems particularly challenging to manage.
 There is also a high level of uncertianty

 Involving key stakeholder is a challenge for several reasons
-1. Different stakeholders may have different perspecitvies that lead to partial and biased interpretations of, and responses to, the situation
+1. Different stakeholders may have different perspectives that lead to partial and biased interpretations of, and responses to, the situation
 2. Stakeholders may have different goals and interests which can result in conflict.
 3. The parties involved may have different power sources to deal with the situation.